Womancraft Publishing is proud to celebrate not just the words, but the images of talented women too.

-Iris O’Sullivan, creator of ‘Community in Orange’ for Sisters of the Solstice Moon and ‘Creation’ for Walking the Threads of Time, was born in Australia, lived in the UK and finally settled in California to raise her 4 children.
+Iris O’Sullivan, creator of ‘Community in Orange’ for Sisters of the Solstice Moon, ‘Creation’ for Walking the Threads of Time and ‘She is Here’ for She is Here, was born in Australia, lived in the UK and finally settled in California to raise her four children.
 Iris now lives on Maui teaching art therapy, and the understanding of color in relation to the soul to international groups.
 Iris strives to reveal the invisible transparent soul movements through her art.

 Hülya OZDEMIR, creator of ‘Keep in Mind’ for Medicine Woman, is an illustrator and painter of watercolour portraits.
 Born in Istanbul in 1972, she has been living in Bodrum in the South Aegean for three years.